Skip to main content

 Biography

 I did my undergraduate degree in Social Anthropology at St Andrews (2010-2014), before coming to Durham to complete a PhD in Anthropology (2017-2022).
-I was an ESRC Postdoctoral Fellow in Anthropology from 2023-24, and I am currently a Postdoctoral Research Associate on the Wellcome Trust Reimagining Governance project.
+I was an ESRC Postdoctoral Fellow in Anthropology from 2023-24, and then a Postdoctoral Research Associate on the Wellcome Trust Reimagining Governance project.
+In 2025 I became a Career Development Fellow in the Department of Sport and Exercise Sciences.

 Broadly speaking, I interrogate the idea that sport can be deployed for social good.
 Previously, I looked at the supposed link between cricket and reconciliation in Sri Lanka.
 In my ethnographic research, I covered a wide spectrum of the cricket community in Colombo, thinking about cricket within the wider context of Sport for Development and Peace.
 Currently, I am exploring the relationship between sport and social change more widely.